hpmmadushanka/MI_DAS/README.md

 step 1 - Clone this repository

-step 2 - download yolov3.weights file from here and put it inside the weights file. (we used the third(YOLOv3-608) one)
+step 2 - download yolov3.weights file from here and put it inside the weights file. (we used the thir oned(YOLOv3-608))

 |Model| Train| Test| mAP| FLOPS| Weights|
 |:------------------------:|:------------------------:|:------------------------:|:------------------------:|:------------------------:|:------------------------:|